Ticonderoga-class cruiser: Vertical Launching System

 A standard VLS loadout for a Ticonderoga cruiser as of 2018 is 12 SM-6s, 3 SM-2ERs, 56 SM-2MRs, 12 RIM-162 ESSMs, 10 SM-3s, 32 Tomahawks, and 6 RUM-139s.
 In addition, Ticonderogas carry 8 Harpoon anti-ship missiles in standalone launchers at the fantail of the ships.

+In October 2024, the US Navy reported the successful testing of a prototype Transferrable Reload At-sea Method for replenishment.
+This method, as performed on USS Chosin, intends to reduce loading time.